draperlaboratory/VaderModularFuzzer/docs/distributed_fuzzing.md

 Now go to the `Cluster Tasking` section and click on the `Add Scenario` button:
 ![UI Image](./img/UI_AddScenarioButton.png)

 This will display the `Create a Scenario` form.
-Give your scenario a name and leave the scenario type as `fuzzing`.
-Use the Ctrl and Shift keys to select `haystack.yaml` and `distributedBasicModules.yaml` in the left panel (labeled `Configuration Files`).
+Give your scenario a name and leave the scenario type as `Fuzzer`.
+Use the Ctrl key to select `haystack.yaml` and `distributedBasicModules.yaml` in the left panel (labeled `Configuration Files`).
 Similarly, select the 3 .bin files in the right panel (labeled `Seed list`).

 *Note that Ctrl and Shift work just like they do in other common tools.
 Hold down the Ctrl key while clicking on files in order to select multiple files.
 Hold down the Shift key while clicking a file to select all of the files between the file you just clicked and the previously selected file.*